Music of Ukraine: 20th century

-Soviet Romantic school

 The arrival of Soviet authorities in Ukraine was marked by a number of tragic events.
-In 1921, Leontovych was killed by an agent of the Cheka, and in 1928 the society in his memory were banned.
-Ukrainian art suffered the worst losses in the 1930s, during which the Soviet authorities exterminated several hundred bandura players, kobzars, and lyre players, and in 1938, musician and ethnographer Hnat Khotkevych was shot among other artists of the "shot revival."
+In 1921, Mykola Leontovych was murdered by a Cheka agent; the society established in his memory soon afterwards was banned in 1928.

-At the same time, the Soviet authorities opened a number of music institutions in various cities of Ukraine.
-In particular, these are opera and ballet theaters in Kharkiv (1925), Poltava (1928), Vinnytsia (1929), Dnipropetrovsk (1931), Donetsk (1941), choral and symphonic groups were organized.
-According to the Resolution of the Central Committee of the Communist Party "On the Restructuring of Literary and Artistic Organizations" in 1932, The Union of Soviet Musicians of Ukraine (later - "Union of Composers") was organized and entrusted with the functions of ideological control over compositions by Ukrainian composers.

-Among Ukrainian composers of the Soviet period were Gliere, Borys Lyatoshynsky, Lev Revutsky, Mykola Vilinsky, Anatoliy Kos-Anatolsky, Andriy Shtoharenko, Mykola Dremliuha, Vitaly Kyreyko.
+The Soviet authorities established music institutions across Ukraine.
+Choral and symphonic groups, and opera and ballet theatres were formed in Kharkiv (1925), Poltava (1928), Vinnytsia (1929), Dnipropetrovsk (1931), and Donetsk (1941).
+According to the 1932 Resolution of the Central Committee of the Communist Party "On the Restructuring of Literary and Artistic Organizations", The Union of Soviet Musicians of Ukraine was formed.
+It was entrusted with ideological control over Ukraine's composers.
+Among Ukrainian composers of the Soviet period were Borys Lyatoshynsky, Lev Revutsky, Mykola Vilinsky, Anatoliy Kos-Anatolsky, Andriy Shtoharenko, Mykola Dremlyuga, and Vitaliy Kyreiko.

-Soviet modernist school

-The 1960s are marked by the breakthrough of the Ukrainian school of composition on the world stage, the mastery of the latest trends in European musical culture.
-A group of Kyiv Avant-Garde artists is being formed in Kyiv, which includes composers such as Valentyn Silvestrov, Leonid Grabovsky, Vitaliy Godziatsky, and Volodymyr Guba.
-The central figure in this group was the conductor Igor Blazhkov.
-As a result of differences with the retrograde tendencies of the official musical circles of the USSR, the members of the "Kyiv avant-garde" were subjected to various kinds of oppression.
+The 1960s and beyond have been marked by the breakthrough of the Ukrainian school of composition on the world stage, and the mastery by Ukrainian composers of the latest trends in European musical culture.
+An informal group of composers formed the Kyiv avant-garde.
+They included Valentyn Silvestrov, Leonid Grabovsky, Vitaliy Hodziatsky, and Volodymyr Huba, and were led by the conductor Ihor Blazhkov.The group was subjected to oppression by the authorities.

-In the 1970s and 1980s, composers became famous who expanded the traditional late Romantic style for Ukrainian music through the latest techniques of European modernism - Myroslav Skoryk, Yevhen Stankovych, Ivan Karabyts, Lev Kolodub, and others.
-Among composers of Ukrainian diaspora - Virko Baley.

-Post-independence
+Post-independence classical music in Ukraine

-After Ukraine gained independence, any ideological barriers were removed and composers got an opportunity to experiment with different styles and genres.
-Festivals of avant-gard music such as Kyiv Music Fest, Kontrasty, Two Days and Two Nights of New Music were established.
-Among composers of new generation - Oleksandr Kozarenko, Volodymyr Runchak, Hanna Havrylets', Ivan Nebesnyy.
-In 2000s experimental electronic music in Ukraine began to develop, the leader of this trend is Alla Zahaikevych.
+After Ukraine gained its independence, composers were once again able to experiment with different musical styles and genres.
+Festivals of avant-garde music such as Kyiv Music Fest, Kontrasty, and Two Days and Two Nights of New Music were established.
+In the 2000s, experimental electronic music in Ukraine began to develop.
+Ukraine's new generation composers include Oleksandr Kozarenko, Volodymyr Runchak, Hanna Havrylets', Alla Zahaikevych, and Ivan Nebesnyy.